UXVirtual/janusvr-ecommerce/README.md

     mv composer.phar /usr/local/bin/composer
 ```

 2.  `cd` to the `/online` folder and run `composer update` to download the dependencies.

 3. Run `php Thelia thelia:install` from the `/online` folder and follow the instructions to install.

+4. Log into the admin panel and go to Configuration -> System Variables.
+Set `active-front-template` to `janusvr` so
+    it will load the VR enabled storefront template.

 ## Testing